jtriley/StarCluster/docs/sphinx/quickstart.rst

 This file is commented with example "cluster templates".
 A cluster template defines a set of configuration settings used to start a new cluster.
-The example config provides a 'smallcluster' template that is ready to go out-of-the-box.
+The example config provides a *smallcluster* template that is ready to go out-of-the-box.
 However, first, you must fill in your AWS credentials and keypair info: